temple-geography/fundamentals-of-gis/Lab_03_Thematic_Mapping.md

 Using the Classification dialog box, experiment with the equal interval and natural breaks data classifications.

-Experiment with creating your own data classification by manually changing the class break values by grabbing and moving the blue lines shown on the histogram in the Classifcation dialog box.
+Experiment with creating your own data classification by manually changing the class break values by grabbing and moving the blue lines shown on the histogram in the Classification dialog box.

 For each data classification you choose, note the differences in the class breaks as expressed on the histogram in the Classification dialog box and consequently the changes in the map.